jonnew/cyclops/MANUAL.md

 ### Other Materials
 A complete device requires several additional components aside from the PCB itself.
 These pre-populated Digikey cart.
-These can be found on the [device kit bill of materials] (https://docs.google.com/spreadsheets/d/1YQR_ujrZgILNx3XjomLKWgzDvirwKrKaRbVVzmBgk-s/edit?usp=sharing).
+These can be found on the [device kit bill of materials](https://docs.google.com/spreadsheets/d/1YQR_ujrZgILNx3XjomLKWgzDvirwKrKaRbVVzmBgk-s/edit?usp=sharing).

 -   An **extruded aluminum enclosure**, which houses the completed board.
 The enclosure is recommended because the large